LienM/ai-project-22-23/BasilRommens/readme.md

 the data. `notebook.py` contains general code that could be used by any of the notebook data.
 All things concerning generating popularity metrics can be mainly found in `popularity.py`.
-As for the submission, they can be found in the appropriately named `submission.py` file.
+As for the submission, they can be found in the appropriately named `submission.py` file, which is the main file to run.
 The `predictions.py` file contains the code to make the predictions.

 ## Exploration